-Jessica Sanders informed participants about the upcoming GEF-funded “Sustainable fisheries management and biodiversity conservation of deep-sea living marine resources and ecosystems in the Areas Beyond National Jurisdiction” (ABNJ Deep-seas) project.
-The project was approved on 7 June 2014 and the project document can be found on the web.
-The project is one of four projects within the "Global Sustainable Fisheries Management and Biodiversity Conservation in the Areas Beyond National Jurisdiction (ABNJ)” Programme that promotes efficient and sustainable management of fisheries resources and biodiversity conservation in the ABNJ.
-The ABNJ Deep-seas project has four main components: policy and legal frameworks, VMEs and EBSAs, deep sea fisheries management, and area-based planning.
+Jessica Sanders informed participants about the upcoming “Sustainable fisheries management and biodiversity conservation of deep-sea living marine resources and ecosystems in the Areas Beyond National Jurisdiction” (ABNJ Deep-seas) project (funded by the Global Environment Facility [GEF]).
+The project was approved on 7 June 2014, and the project document can be found on the web.
+The project is one of four projects within the “Global Sustainable Fisheries Management and Biodiversity Conservation in the Areas Beyond National Jurisdiction (ABNJ)” Programme, which promotes efficient and sustainable management of fisheries resources and biodiversity conservation in the ABNJ.
+The ABNJ deep-seas project has four main components: policy and legal frameworks; VMEs and EBSAs; deep-sea fisheries management; and area-based planning.
 Under legal and policy frameworks, there is the development of a guide to implementing existing fisheries frameworks, and activities relating to networking and the sharing of global practices.
 Under VMEs and EBSAs, there is the compilation and analysis of existing information, the worldwide review of deep-sea fisheries, the VME processes and practices review, and the development of data collection and training manuals.
-There are also capacity building activities for VMEs and EBSAs that may be applicable in the Western Central Atlantic and in which WECAFC members could participate.
-The presentation concluded with a brief introduction to the Ad Hoc Open-ended Informal Working Group to study issues relating to the conservation and sustainable use of marine biological diversity beyond areas of national jurisdiction where on-going discussions are in progress at the UNGA.
-In addition, the draft Sustainable Development Goals were presented including one for oceans (Goal 14) that will be adopted and released in 2015 and build upon the current Millennium Development Goals.
+There are also capacity-building activities for VMEs and EBSAs that may be applicable in the Western Central Atlantic and in which WECAFC members could participate.
+The presentation concluded with a brief introduction to the “Ad Hoc Open-ended Informal Working Group to study issues relating to the conservation and sustainable use of marine biological diversity beyond areas of national jurisdiction”, where ongoing discussions are in progress at the UNGA.
+In addition, the draft Sustainable Development Goals were presented, including one for oceans (Goal 14), which will be adopted and released in 2015 and build upon the current Millennium Development Goals.

 Workshop output